List of unproduced DC Comics projects: DCAU's Teen Titans TV series

-An early plan for the Teen Titans TV series was to include it into the DC Animated Universe.
+An early plan for the Teen Titans TV series was to include it in the DC Animated Universe.
 This idea was later abandoned in favor of being its own stand-alone series.
 This roster would have included Robin, Kid Flash, Wonder Girl, Speedy, Aqualad, the Flash, and Aquaman.

 Teen Titans live action film

 Around the time of the cancellation of Teen Titans (2003–06), Warner Bros. was thinking of a live action film version of the Teen Titans with different looks, but later on it got scrapped and left behind a well-hidden Easter egg in 2007's I Am Legend, where Will Smith's character enters a local video store and in the background is a 2009 Teen Titans movie poster saying that the film is coming soon to DVD.
 This was turned into Teen Titans: Trouble in Tokyo.
-The live action film was in development by May 2007 and Robin was the only confirmed member.
+The live action film was in development by May 2007, and Robin was the only confirmed member.
 Akiva Goldsman and Mark Verheiden were attached to write.